 Guided by the American Institute for Conservation (AIC), the Secretary of the Interior’s Standards for Historic Preservation, the International Council on Monuments and Sites (ICOMOS), and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), our conservation work is implemented at the highest standard under the supervision of our 2 AIC Fellows and 10 Professional Associates.

-Headquartered in Brooklyn, with regional offices in Chicago, Washington D.C., and Los Angeles enable us to work in communities nationwide.
+Headquartered in Brooklyn, NY, with regional offices in Chicago, Washington D.C., and Los Angeles, EverGreene works with private, public, and sacred space clients nationwide.